 Because of their faithfulness and willingness to sacrifice, national missionaries have been able to minister to families and communities.
 And believers are gathering weekly to worship the Lord in their churches across Asia.

 None of this has come easily.
 GFA-supported national missionaries are paying a high price of hardship as Christ motivates them.

 God is faithful and is supplying the needs of His Church.

 Dr. K.P.
-Yohannan is the founder and director of GFA World (Formerly: Gospel for Asia) and author of numerous books including Revolution in World Missions.
+Yohannan is the founder of GFA World (U.K.) and author of numerous books including Revolution in World Missions.

 Check the questions that are asked frequently to learn even more about GFA.

 GFA’s office staff play a vital role to raise awareness about the needs on the mission field and report to donors about what God is doing through the ministry.